-Despite the UK's referendum vote on 23 June 2016 in favour of leaving the European Union (EU), the UK government has announced its intention to ratify the UPC agreement.
-Following ratification by the UK, it would only be necessary for Germany to ratify the UPC agreement for the Unitary Patent and the Unified Patent Court to come into effect, which may happen later in 2018.
+Despite the UK's referendum vote on 23 June 2016 in favour of leaving the European Union (EU), the UK government ratified the UPC agreement on 26 April 2018.
+It is now only necessary for Germany to ratify the UPC agreement for the Unitary Patent and the Unified Patent Court to come into effect.

 For more information please contact Martin Jackson